Independent age, providing befriending services: 0800 319 6789

 Some useful resources:

-If you think your parent might be lonely, take a look at When They Get Older Loneliness Guide.
+If you think your parent might be lonely: take a look at the following When They Get Older Loneliness Guide.